 - Study: Emmons, Robert A., and Michael E. McCullough.
 “Counting blessings versus burdens: an experimental investigation of gratitude and subjective well-being in daily life.”
 Journal of Personality and Social Psychology, 2003.

-- Book: Robert A. Emmons, The Little Book of Gratitude, 2016.
+- Book by Robert A. Emmons, The Little Book of Gratitude, 2016.

-Participants in a 2013 social experiment by Lara Aknin, Robert Biswas-Diener and Elizabeth Dunn, participants in Canada and South Africa who were randomly assigned to buy items for charity reported higher levels of positive affect than those assigned to buy the same items for themselves.
+Participants in a 2013 social experiment by Lara Aknin, Robert Biswas-Diener, and Elizabeth Dunn, who were randomly assigned to buy items for charity, reported higher levels of positive affect than those who were asked to buy the same items for themselves.

 - Study: Dunn, Elizabeth W., Lara B. Aknin, and Michael I. Norton.
 “Spending money on others promotes happiness.”
 Science, 2008.

-9. Listen to Happy Music.
+Hack #9.
+Listen to Happy Music

 - Study: Hunter, Patrick G., E. Glenn Schellenberg, and Ulrich Schimmack.
 “Feelings and perceptions of happiness and sadness induced by music: Similarities, differences, and mixed emotions.”
 Psychology of Aesthetics, Creativity, and the Arts, 2010.

-- Book: Daniel J. Levitin, This Is Your Brain On Music: The Science of A Human Obsession, 2007.
+- Book: Daniel J. Levitin, This Is Your Brain On Music, 2007.

-10. Be Flexible To Life’s Challenges
+Hack #10.
+Adjust To Life’s Challenges

-Human beings have the potential to better tolerate and effectively use emotions, thoughts, and behavior to extract the best possible outcomes in varying situations.
+Human beings have the potential to tolerate better and effectively use emotions, thoughts, and behavior to extract the best possible outcomes in varying situations.
 This wide range of dynamic abilities forms the essence of health.

 - Study: Todd B. Kashdan.
 Psychological Flexibility as a Fundamental Aspect of Health.
 Clinical Psychology Review, 2010.